Due to the U.S. Supreme

 and Publication Lessons for Lawyers. that can be downloaded from here.
 All of that said, here are some pointers on locating peer-reviewed

 Unarguably, the best source in the United States for locating authoritative medical literature is the MEDLINE database produced by The National Library of Medicine, searchable free of charge at PubMed.
-Unfortunately one cannot restrict searches at PubMed to peer-reviewed journals, as stated in this Fact Sheet published by The National Library of Medicine: FAQ: Peer-reviewed or Refereed Journals in PubMed.
+Unfortunately one cannot restrict searches at PubMed to peer-reviewed journals.
 However the great majority of the journals indexed in MEDLINE ARE peer-reviewed and must pass a rigorous review process to be included in the database.

 A journal's Website or its sponsoring organization's Website should indicate if a particular journal is peer-reviewed.
 One sometimes has to navigate a bit to find this information.
 Also the first pages of a peer-reviewed copy of a print journal will likely state that fact.